chesterchan55555/DLWEEK/README.md

 Showcasing the possibility of firms manipulating the market

 ## Features
-Demonstrate ML and DL Models to compare Actual Stock Prices with Predicted Stock Prices.
+- Demonstrate ML and DL Models to compare Actual Stock Prices with Predicted Stock Prices.
-//Extrapolates future stock prices using models
+- Extrapolates future stock prices using models